JioMeet/JioMeetCoreTemplateSDK_iOS/README.md

 In Jiomeet Template UI, you'll find a range of powerful features designed to enhance your iOS application's communication and collaboration capabilities.
 These features include:

-1. **Voice and Video Calling**:Enjoy high-quality, real-time audio and video calls with your contacts.
+1. **Voice and Video Calling**: Enjoy high-quality, real-time audio and video calls with your contacts.

 2. **Participant Panel**: Manage and monitor participants in real-time meetings or video calls for a seamless user experience.